Tips for completing the form

 - the beneficiaries (direct and indirect) of the project, i.e. private and public target individuals for the initiatives.
 The direct beneficiaries are those directly involved in the project, and must be described in qualitative terms (for example, age, geographical or cultural origin, sociodemographic features), and in quantitative terms (number or estimated number of target individuals).
 The indirect beneficiaries are institutional or para-institutional parties, as well as any social groups (such as the families of beneficiaries) who benefit indirectly from the project activity.

-GOALS: each project has a general objective (the long-term goal for the company in general normally expressed in an abstract form, for example "contributing to the reduction of poverty") which is achieved thanks to the fulfilment of one or more specific goals (i.e. those sub-goals that, put together, lead to the fulfilment of the general objective of the project).
-Each of these envisages predicted results (the product of the activity) that can be identified by indicators specific to each result.
+Each project has a general objective (the long-term goal for the society in general normally expressed in an abstract form, for example "contributing to the reduction of poverty") which is achieved thanks to the fulfilment of one or more specific goals (i.e. those sub-goals that, put together, lead to the fulfilment of the general objective of the project).
+Each of these envisages expected results that can be identified by indicators specific to each result.
 The goals must be measurable, feasible and definable over time.
-They must also be consistent with the analysis performed regarding the problem to resolve or need being tackled in the context, and also aligned with the results that are the goal of the project.
-The goals are crucial in order to develop the monitoring and assessment activities, because, if too generic, the project will end up being impossible to manage and implement.
+They must also be consistent with the analysis performed regarding the problem to resolve or need being tackled in the context, and also aligned with the expected results of the project.
+The goals are crucial in order to develop the monitoring and evaluation activities, because, if too generic, the project will end up being impossible to manage and implement.

-BUDGET: whatever the size of the project proposed, it must include a detailed budget of costs for all expenses that may be incurred, for example, the cost of human resources or staff training.
+Whatever the size of the project proposed, it must include a detailed budget of costs for all expenses that may be incurred, for example, the cost of human resources or staff training.
+An example – here attached – can be used as reference.

 A good project should have the following elements: